Banned Books Week 2024 Roundup - National Council of Teachers of English

 Recent Work at NCTE

-• The six This Story Matters Teacher Corps cohorts concluded their terms and have created hundreds of new book rationales for the rationale database!
+• The six This Story Matters Teacher Corps cohorts concluded their terms and have created almost two hundred new book rationales for the rationale database!
 Thirty members worked for months to learn about the rationale writing process and meet the needs of teachers who want to share these books in their classrooms.
 (Stay tuned for information about upcoming Teacher Corps opportunities.)

 • Over 1,300 rationales are now available—and more will be added soon.
 Searchable by title, author, and grade level, there are more picturebooks, elementary, and middle school titles along with new YA offerings thanks to the work of the Teacher Corps.
 Here are a few you might be interested in: